 Anne Norman is a shakuhachi performer, improviser and composer, working in a diverse range of music creation.
 From traditional and contemporary Japanese, European and Australian art music, to cross-over world fusion, and free-form impro with musicians of various cultural heritages.
 Anne also collaborates with visual artists, dancers and actors, and has performed in Australia, Japan, America and Europe.
+She is Artistic Director of Tunnel Number Five: A Festival of Underground Music in Darwin.

 "Anne ‘sings’ the pure voice of the shakuhachi with the sense of freedom and sheer ecstasy of a gifted singer!"
 Mareid Sullivan, celtic singer/song writer, film-maker, May 2011